cheuktingli/psitip/README.rst

  - Use :code:`r.simplify(level = ???)` to specify the simplification level (integer in 0,...,10).
 A higher level takes more time.
 The context manager :code:`PsiOpts.setting(simplify_level = ???):` has the same effect.

+ - The simplify method always tries to convert the region to an equivalent form which is **weaker a priori** (e.g. removing redundant constraints and converting equality constraints to inequalities if possible).
+If a **stronger** form is desired, use :code:`r.simplify(strengthen = True)`.

 - **Logical implication**.
 To test whether the conditions in region :code:`r1` imply the conditions in region :code:`r2` (i.e., whether :code:`r1` is a subset of :code:`r2`), use :code:`r1.implies(r2)` (which returns :code:`bool`).
 E.g. :code:`(I(X & Y) == 0).implies(H(X + Y) == H(X) + H(Y))`.

  - Use :code:`r1.implies(r2, aux_hull = True)` to allow rate splitting for auxiliary random variables, which may help proving the implication.
 This takes considerable computation time.